Meelick, County Galway: Defences

+The river crossing at this location is guarded by several defences.
+In addition to the de Burgo castle mentioned above, Meelick Martello Tower was constructed along with other Martello towers by the government about 1811.
+It was built, on Moran Island at Clonahenoge on the County Offaly side of the River Shannon, to protect Leinster from a Napoleonic invasion and to control the river crossing at Keelogue.
+It reinforced existing defences at Keelogue Battery on Innishirkeigh Island.
+Island.
+Unusually the tower is cam-shaped with three gun emplacements.

 Recreation

+Waterways

 Meelick is a location for fishing, primarily salmon and wild brown trout.
 The river here is wide (over 1.5 km from bank to bank at its broadest point) and has a number of islands, weirs, pools and streams.
 There are islands separating an artificial cut on the County Offaly bank with the main River Shannon at Meelick on the County Galway bank.
 It has a very small spring salmon run from April into mid-May.
 Summer salmon arrive generally from mid-June.
 Runs are moderate and variable from year to year.

 Meelick is on the route of the Hymany Way, part of the Beara-Breifne long distance walking and cycling trail between the Beara Peninsula in County Cork and Blacklion in County Cavan.

-All-Ireland Senior Hurling Championship 1887
+Gaelic games

-In 1887 Meelick were one of the first teams to compete for the All-Ireland Senior Hurling Championship, the first national championship of the game of hurling ever held in Ireland.
+In 1887, Meelick were one of the first teams to compete for the All-Ireland Senior Hurling Championship, the first national championship of the game of hurling ever held in Ireland.
 Representing County Galway in the final, Meelick were defeated by Thurles, representing County Tipperary.
 The game was held in Birr in County Offaly in front of a crowd of 5,000.
 Patrick Madden, captain of the Meelick side, is commemorated with a plaque on the gable end of his birthplace and lifetime home in the village.

 Meelick-Eyrecourt is the name of the local Gaelic Athletic Association club today.